• Skip to primary navigation

 • Mix fajita seasonings in small mixing bowl until combined and set aside.

-• In another bowl or resealable gallon size bag add vegetables and remaining olive oil.
-Toss to coat then add in remaining fajita seasoning and mix until coated.
+• In another bowl or resealable gallon size bag, add sliced vegetables and remaining olive oil.
+Toss to coat, then add in remaining fajita seasoning and mix until coated.

 • Preheat the Blackstone for about 5 minutes over medium high heat.
 Pour vegetable oil on preheat griddle and spread out.